HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Details of numerical implementation

 Matrix $\bm{B}$ appears because freestream perturbations can perturb the flow downstream from the shock.
 For a given upstream perturbation direction $\bm{v}_\infty$, its action is computed as:

-The previous linearization is done varying with infinitesimal small perturbations quantities upstream, and computing the results downstream with Rankine-Hugoniot jump conditions, see section~\ref{sec::shock_solution}.
-This effectively is an automated procedure to linearize the shock jump conditions using the analytical solution.
-Section \ref{sec::Verification_Disturbances_Shock} presents the verification of the linearized shock-disturbance interaction model.
+The previous linearization is performed by applying infinitesimal perturbations to the upstream quantities and computing the downstream response with the Rankine--Hugoniot jump conditions; see appendix~\ref{sec::shock_solution}.
+This is effectively an automated procedure for linearizing the shock jump conditions using the analytical solution; more details are provided in appendix~\ref{sec::linearization_details}.
+Section~\ref{sec::Verification_Disturbances_Shock} presents the verification of the linearized shock--disturbance interaction model.